Visually-Aware Context Modeling for News Image Captioning: Conclusion

 \section{Conclusion}

-In this paper, we introduce a novel framework for utilizing visual inputs in News Image Captioning.
-For faces, which trigger prior attention in human's cognitive system, we leverage the face-name co-occurrence patterns and design a prefix-augmented self-attention module that softly aligns names of the news article with faces in the image.
-For context that cannot be visually grounded in the images, human readers often comprehend it by linking images to relevant information in the articles.
-To emulate such a cognitive process, we design a sentence retrieval strategy using CLIP, a vision-language model, to retrieve sentences from the news article which constitute the article segments that serves as input to our model.
-We conduct extensive experiments to show the efficacy of our method.
-Our method improves the CIDEr scores for the generated captions from the previous state-of-the-art method by 5 points on two commonly-used News Image Captioning datasets.
+In this paper, we introduce a new framework for utilizing visual inputs in News Image Captioning.
+Inspired by human attention mechanisms, we developed a face naming module for aligning names with faces in images, based on face-name co-occurrence patterns.
+For context that cannot be visually grounded in the images, we utilize CLIP for sentence retrieval from articles, aiding comprehension.
+To address the imbalance between article and image context in captions, we introduce CoLaM, guiding the model to focus more on article content.
+Our extensive experiments demonstrate the effectiveness of our method, which achieves more than 6-point improvement in CIDEr scores over the previous state-of-the-art on two commonly-used News Image Captioning datasets.